IliaIdakiev/query-param-store/README.md

           multi: true, // the provided value (either from the URL or the default one) will be threated as a string and it
           // will be split by the given separator bellow
           separator: ';' // the seperator that we split by
+          count: 2 //use in order to limit the number of items (this is useful when you have default value set to null)
           value: 'name:asc;email:asc;age:desc', // the default value of the query parameter sort will be
           // ''name:asc;email:asc;age:desc' but since we have 'multi: true' it will be split by the given separator and
           // at the end we will recevice an array - ['name:asc', 'email:asc', 'age:desc'];